-All studies were required to include children ages 2 to 18 years, although studies could also include young adults up to age 25 if stratified from older adult participants, as long as children under 18 were also included.
-Children could have other conditions (eg, asthma) as long as they were not known to cause obesity, such as Prader-Willi syndrome, obesogenic medication (eg, antipsychotics), or known genetic mutations (eg, MC4R) associated with obesity.
-All studies had to originate from the Organization for Economic Cooperation and Development member countries and had to be available in English.
+All studies were required to include children ages 2 to 18 years, although studies could also include young adults up to age 25 years if stratified from older adult participants, as long as children younger than 18 years were also included.
+Children could have other conditions (eg, asthma), as long as they were not known to cause obesity, such as Prader-Willi syndrome, obesogenic medication (eg, antipsychotics), or known genetic mutations associated with obesity (eg, MC4R).
+All studies had to originate from Organization for Economic Cooperation and Development (OECD) member countries and had to be available in English.

-See the other technical report for a detailed description of KQ1 inclusion criteria.3
+See the other technical report on comorbidities7 for a detailed description of KQ2 inclusion criteria.

 Data Extraction and Quality Assessment